Flinn Scholarship Applicants

 - Recommendations

 Give your recommenders plenty of information.
 Tell them who else is writing your recommendations, in case they’d like to compare notes.
 Provide information about your activities and awards.
 And do not be afraid to invite them to write about something in particular.
 Recommendations, like essays, are most effective when they are specific and personal.
 If one of your papers or lab projects particularly impressed a teacher, remind your teacher of the specifics.
 If you still have an assignment bearing the teacher’s enthusiastic notes, refresh their memory with a copy.
-If in a particularly difficult time in your life a counselor or teacher helped you, tell them whether it’s okay to write about it.
+If in a particularly difficult time in your life a counselor or teacher helped you, tell them whether you would feel comfortable if they wrote about it.
 Help your recommenders show us what you’re like in the classrooms and hallways of your school.

 The application season is an incredibly demanding time for your teachers and counselors; they deserve advance notice if you would like them to write recommendations.
-We encourage students to make polite inquiries as the deadline approaches to confirm that the teachers and counselors have been able to submit their recommendations.
+We encourage students to make polite inquiries as the deadline approaches to confirm the recommenders have been able to submit their recommendations.

 - Questions